Tomas-Kaiser/github_tutorial/README.md

     - Windows `git config --global core.autocrlf true`
 - To get help `git config --help` or shorter help (summary) `git config -h`

+## Creating Snapshots

+- `git init` - to initialize empty Git repository

+After running this command .git folder is created to store all information.
+Do __NOT__ delete this folder.

+### Git Workflow

+Directory --> Staging Area --> Repository to store snapshots

+- `git add file1 file2` to add file1 and file2 into staging area
+- If all is good we save them to the repository `git commit -m <meaningful message>`

+__NOTE__: Once we commit the the files from staging area the staging area keeps the files there.
+They are not deleted.